gwenjo/mario-memory/README.md

 All pages contain a reset button to restart the game.

 ###### Footer:
-In the footer you will find my initials and this year 2021
+In the footer you will find my initials and this year 2021.

 ###### Home/ EASY- Page:
-For the EASY page, the rows of the deck consist of 2 x 4 cards
+For the EASY page, the rows of the deck consist of 2 x 4 cards.

 ###### MED-Page:
-For the MED page, the rows of the deck consist of 3 x 4 cards
+For the MED page, the rows of the deck consist of 3 x 4 cards.

 ###### Hard-Page:
-For the HARD page, the rows of the deck consist of 4 x 4 cards
+For the HARD page, the rows of the deck consist of 4 x 4 cards.

 #### Features Left to Implement